What is Social Media Addiction?

 Treatment for other conditions: Other mental health issues such as depression, anxiety and procrastination can leave you vulnerable to developing problematic internet/social media behaviour.
 If additional mental health difficulties are identified cognitive-behavioural interventions can be used to effectively treat these difficulties and reduce vulnerability to internet addiction.

-If you would like to find out more about our treatment for social media addiction or to book an appointment with one of our clinical psychologists who provides treatment for this condition, please email or call the clinic on 02 9438 2511.
+If you would like to find out more about our treatment for social media addiction or to book an appointment with one of our clinical psychologists who provides treatment for this condition, please make an enquiry or call the clinic on 02 9438 2511.